Corey Haim: Substance abuse

+In 2001, Haim was the subject of an E!
+True Hollywood Story.
+Airing on October 17, it showed him living in a sparse apartment above a garage in Santa Monica with his mother.
+Haim was disoriented and unintelligible for some of his interviews.
+Feldman spoke on the program about his attempts to help Haim kick the habit, and moved him into his house in October 2001.

 Feldman said of Haim: "He made so many attempts at suicide.
 He's OD'd so many times.
 I mean, I can't begin to tell you, having him foaming at the mouth, coming downstairs and finding him that way and drooling and not able to speak, and me, having to put charcoal down his throat so that he could breathe."

 Haim stated that at one point, he did not leave his apartment for three and a half years and ballooned from 150 to 302 pounds.

 By 2004, Haim appeared to have overcome his drug habit after his mother persuaded him to return to Toronto with her and resettle there.

 Feldman vowed that he would no longer speak to Haim until he got clean.
 On The Two Coreys, Feldman and his wife, along with two other former teen stars, called on Haim in an effort to get him to admit he needed help.
 Feldman added that he did not consider Haim to be "a safe person to have around my wife and child at the moment".
 After his falling-out with Feldman, Haim had a car accident while under the influence and walked out for good on the show's therapist.
 Publicly severing his ties with Haim, Feldman stated: "I am not going to watch him destroy himself."
+(Before his death, Haim reconciled with Feldman off-camera.)

-On the advice of his lawyer, Haim went to a physician in California with the goal of sticking to a program to wean off pills without multiple doctors in order to demonstrate that he was working toward getting clean.
-Haim's agent stated that the doctor was reluctant to drop Haim from his current level to zero pills, fearing a seizure, and took him to an addiction specialist to get mental help.
+On the advice of his lawyer, Haim went to a physician in California with the goal of sticking to a program to wean off pills without multiple doctors to demonstrate that he was working toward getting clean.
+Haim's agent stated that his doctor was reluctant to drop Haim from his then-current medication level to zero pills, fearing a seizure; Haim went to an addiction specialist to get mental help.